themusiclab/form-function-kids/README.md

 # Children infer the behavioral contexts of unfamiliar foreign songs

-This is the repository for Hilton and Crowley-de Thierry et al. (2022).
-"Children infer the behavioral contexts of unfamiliar foreign songs".
+This is the repository for Hilton and Crowley-de Thierry et al. (in press, JEP:G) "Children infer the behavioral contexts of unfamiliar foreign songs".
 The manuscript is publicly available at https://psyarxiv.com/rz6qn/.

 You can find the following here:
 - an R Markdown file that generates the manuscript